heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 ## Group composition

-You will work in groups of two students.
-You can choose your partner.
+You will work in groups of two or three students.
+You can choose your partner(s).
 If you do not have a partner, we will assign you one.

 To announce your group, create a new GitHub Discussion at
 <https://github.com/orgs/heig-vd-dai-course/discussions> with the following
 information:

-- **Title**: DAI 2024-2025 - Practical work 2 - First name Last name member 1
+- **Title**: DAI 2024-2025 - Practical work 2 - First name Last name member 1,
-  and First name Last name member 2
+  First name Last name member 2 and First name Last name member 3 (if applicable)
 - **Category**: Show and tell
 - **Description**: A quick description of what you will achieve during this practical work